Paul Cattermole: 1999–2002: Early career and joining S Club 7

-2002–2003: Skua and hiatus
+2002–2008: Skua, hiatus and S Club 3

-In June 2002 Cattermole reunited with his old school friends and formed the nu metal band Skua—described as having a "Limp Bizkit vibe" as well as comparing their style to Rage Against the Machine.
+In June 2002, Cattermole reunited with his old school friends and formed the nu metal band Skua—described as having a "Limp Bizkit vibe" as well as comparing their style to Rage Against the Machine.
 The band split in 2003, after they failed to sign with a record label and the number of shows was low.

-2008–2014: S Club 3

-After a five-year on hiatus, it was announced in October 2008 that O'Meara, Cattermole, and McIntosh were to perform as S Club 3.
+After a five-year hiatus, it was announced in October 2008 that O'Meara, Cattermole, and McIntosh were to perform as S Club 3.
 The group consisted of a series of university and nightclub gigs, where they performed a set list consisting of a selection of songs from their Greatest Hits album.
-This had been performing in various nightclubs, universities and Butlins holiday camps around the United Kingdom.
+This had been performing in various nightclubs, universities and Butlin's holiday camps around the United Kingdom.
 Cattermole sang with his own band at a charity concert called 'The Sounds of Summer' at 'The Lord Taverners' club in London on 27 July 2011.
 Barrett joined the group for one performance in March 2014, and eventually replaced Paul fully from 2015.

 2014–2015: Skua return and S Club 7 reunion

-In January 2014 Skua reformed.
+In January 2014, Skua reformed.
 On 14 July the band released their first single, "Falling".
-On 20 July, the released another two singles, "Got Not Choice" and "Out Of Control".
+On 20 July, they released another two singles, "Got Not Choice" and "Out Of Control".
 Their debut album, Kneel, was released on 14 October.
 Due to commitments with S Club 7's reunion, Skua found themselves lacking a frontman and the project halted having only released one album.
-The album was promoted only by the band themselves mainly via social media, no record labels were involved.
+The album was promoted only by the band themselves mainly via social media, with no record labels involved.

 In October 2014, it was confirmed that the original lineup would reunite for the first time in over a decade for BBC Children in Need.
 S Club 7 announced their plans for an arena reunion tour, promptly entitled Bring It All Back 2015, which toured the UK in May 2015.
 After the S Club 7 full reunion tour, Cattermole decided to leave S Club 3 too.